Fraction Simplifier Examples

 Do I always need the greatest common divisor first?

-No, but it is the fastest way to reach lowest terms in one step.
+No, but it is the fastest way to reach lowest terms in one step and avoid partial simplification.

 Can two different-looking fractions be equal?